ADLINK-IST/opensplice/docs/html/IDLPreProcGuide/_sources/modeslanguages.txt

 0 character.

-Further an additional file ``fooDcps.c`` is generated which contains the information to register the type information with OpenSplice DDS.
+Further an additional file ``fooDcps.c`` is generated which contains the information to register the type information with Vortex OpenSplice.

 Java Standalone
 ***************